grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 "Down."
 She gave the one-word command as she pushed the button on the wall that activated the dive alarm.

-"Give me full speed forward."
-Said Hemi.
+"Give me full speed forward," said Hemi.
 He put one large hand on each of the shoulders of the two men who sat at the controls of the sub and instructed them to dive the boat.
 One of these men was a stick-figure of a man who went by moniker Bastian.
 The other, "Handsome" Gregory, had a meaty square forehead that looked like a miniaturized version of his meaty square body.
 Of the two of them, only Gregory looked like he belonged on a submarine.

 Diving the sub required delicacy even in the calmest circumstances.
 Now Hemi and the two men at the controls carefully timed their movements.
 Their eyes scanned continually over the wall of dials, gauges, switches and valves in front of them that reflected the red glow of the night lighting.
 This wall at the front of the con told them the _Prospect's_ angle, depth, speed, systems settings, battery charge -- the whole picture of the boat's orientation and movement.
 Indeed, this wall plus some of the panels situated to their right and left were the _only_ way to know the status of the boat while it was submerged.

 Gregory and Bastian made adjustments according to Hemi's instructions, choosing carefully which of the dozens of valves mounted on the control panels in front and around them to open or close, or which switches to flip on or off.
 The submarine let out a long exhale of breath: the air that had held it aloft on the surface being pressed out by an onrush of water from below into the flooding tanks.

-"Flood the express dive tank."
-Said Hemi in a low voice since the tiny space of the control room did at least have the benefit of making it easy to hear.
+"Flood the express dive tank," said Hemi in a low voice since the tiny space of the control room did at least have the benefit of making it easy to hear.

 "Right, Boss."
 Bastian reached up and opened a valve and water thrust through thick old pipes into the deepest parts of the bow of the boat.
 The forward part of the boat pitched steeply downwards in response.
 Captain Percy reached to grab cracked leather loops that hung overhead.
 She angled her feet against the incline and her eyes followed the needle of the depth gauge.